 We also specified design criteria for the pre-engineered building and fire protection components, reviewed the design, and provided various construction services.

-At the opening of the new hangar in May 2005, JetBlue CEO David Neeleman said, “Opening our Technical Operations Campus at JFK allows us to continue to be a growing and viable airline at New York’s busiest airport.
+At the opening of the new hangar, JetBlue CEO David Neeleman said, “Opening our Technical Operations Campus at JFK allows us to continue to be a growing and viable airline at New York’s busiest airport.
 Our technical operations crewmembers will now have a state-of-the-art facility that will allow them to service our JetBlue Airbus A320s and the soon-to-arrive Embraer E190s right in our own backyard.”

 Mayor Michael Bloomberg said, “I am pleased JetBlue decided to expand its maintenance facilities at JFK Airport, an important project that will add quality jobs to the company’s more than 4,000 employees who are New York-based.
 JetBlue is a great example of how our five-borough economic development strategy and our efforts to diversify New York City’s economy are paying off.”